 Excessive screen time contributes to feelings of inadequacy and isolation.
 Teens now spend up to 9 hours daily online, exposing themselves to social comparison and pressure to present a flawless image.
 New terms like FOMO (fear of missing out) and doomscrolling reflect growing awareness of digital stressors.

 Warning signs include isolation, sleep disruptions, irritability, and a drop in academic performance.
 Seek help from a mental health professional if symptoms persist.
-Our online prevention course Wellbeing 101 encourages students to recognize when they’re struggling and feel empowered to access your school’s counseling and wellness services early.
+Our online prevention course Wellbeing 101 encourages students to recognize when they’re struggling and feel empowered to access their school’s counseling and wellness services early.

 Bullying & Cyberbullying